 Obviously each interviewer and industry is different.
-But I think these interview tips offer general advice that should work for most people.
+But I think these tips offer general advice that should work for most people in most cases.
 With that in mind, this is what I would be looking for if you walked into my office for an interview:

 - Now I’m not saying that one of my most-effective interview tips is to be all shy and gawky either (see next section).
 You want something in the middle.
 Real and conversational trumps one-dimensional and slick any time.